ArguedJoker/sfia2/README.md

 * Infrastructure Management
 * Orchestration

-A Jira board was to be used to help perform task management and project planning.
-This would serve to provide a record of any issues that were faced creating the project.

 With the idea of a minimum viable project (MVP):

 * the application had to be deployed using containerisation and orchestration tools such as docker and kubernetes and Jenkins to provide the CI pipeline that would enable testing on the application.